152151/stat386-projects/about.markdown

 ---

 # About Me
-This is a blog post about me.
+This is a blog about me.
 https://152151.github.io/stat386-projects/